MatthiasDR96/uf_edge_ml_demo/readme.md

 ssh user@remote-server
 docker login
 docker pull username/my-app:latest
-docker run --runtime nvidia -it --rm -p 8000:8000 --device /dev/video0 username/my-app:latest
+docker run --runtime nvidia -it --rm -p 8000:8000 -p 5000:5000 -p 6006:6006 --ipc=host --device /dev/video0 username/my-app:latest
 ```

 ## Usage

-Once the Docker container runs on the remote host, the webserver can be accessed via <host-ip>:8000.
-To change the classes of the model, the classes.txt file in './data/' can be modified.
+Once the Docker container runs on the remote host:
+* The webserver can be accessed via: <host-ip>:8000;
+* Label studio can be accessed via: <host-ip>:8080;
+* Tensorboard can be accessed via: <host-ip>:6006;
+* MLFlow can be accessed via: <host-ip>:5000.